The then-8-month-old known as "Baby Gabriel" disappeared in 2009

-The mystery began December 17, 2009, after a judge awarded Johnson and Logan McQueary, the boy’s father, joint custody of Gabriel.
+On December 17, 2009, a judge awarded Johnson and Logan McQueary, the boy’s father, joint custody of Gabriel.
 But Johnson allegedly defied the ruling and set out for Texas with her son.

 McQueary didn’t hear from Johnson until several days later, when she reportedly sent him a text message saying she’d killed Gabriel and put his body in a Dumpster.